 Diversity Council & Employee Resource Groups

 Hailing from organizations such as Change Catalyst, Keller Center for Corporate Learning and Laureate Education, Sumayyah understands systemic inequities throughout the education-workforce pipeline.
-This insight was an impetus to commit her career to challenging the status quo for inclusion.
+This insight was an impetus for her to commit her career to challenging the status quo for inclusion.

 Sumayyah founded The Ally Movement in November 2016 to provide a tools for those with privilege to take action.
 She is also a member or has actively supported the ASTD Golden Gate Chapter, National Diversity Council, and Women’s Global Leadership Initiative.
 She also has volunteered with various community organizations that widen access for disadvantaged youth to access education and college prep resources.

 Inclusion is the true goal for creating a culture that supports the recruitment, retention and leadership opportunities for underrepresented groups.
-Inducing change of any scope can be a difficult process, therefore a long-term commitment to individual and organizational behaviors is the key.
+Inducing change of any scope can be a difficult process, therefore a long-term commitment to improving individual and organizational behaviors is key.
 Below are the three tenants for a successful program…...